Khurram262/Peerpay/README.md

 PeerPay is a feature-rich, modern peer-to-peer (P2P) payment application built with Next.js and powered by Google's AI.
 It offers a seamless and secure way to manage your finances, send money to friends, pay bills, and earn rewards, all within a sleek and user-friendly interface.

 This project was built inside **Firebase Studio**, an AI-powered development environment for building and prototyping full-stack web applications.
+This application demonstrates how to build a modern, full-stack fintech application that combines a best-in-class web framework with powerful AI capabilities for features like QR code scanning and spending analysis.

 ## ✨ Key Features